 Today I opened my email and came across the following message:

 The first thing I looked at was the sender.
-I realized that the sender belongs to the bank's original domain “itau.com.br“.
-So in the first few seconds I didn't suspect the scam, I even wanted to send an email to my manager asking about it.
+I noticed that the sender belongs to the bank's original domain “itau.com.br“.
+So for the first few seconds, I didn't suspect the scam; I even wanted to send an email to my manager asking about the issue.

 I usually see that some of these emails, even though they belong to the original sender, have some dots in the recipient that indicate they are fake.
 Usually disguising the name with an email, or using other recipient fields.